MrMikey59/00---Projects/MS Office Suite/Excel/00Index.md

 | Start Excel in Safe Mode|Hold CTRL key and click on Excel icon <br> In the Windows Start Menu’s Search Box, type Excel /s and enter. |
 | Set Number to minimum number of displayed digits|Select cell(s).
 Expand Number from the Home Ribbon (click arrow).
 Select Custom then add #,#00 in Type field for a minimum of two digit display with optional comma separation for larger numbers. <br> ![Process 01](https://github.com/MrMikey59/00---Projects/blob/master/MS%20Office%20Suite/Excel/Pics/Process%2001.png) |

+### Set Default Font
+1. Open the "Options" dialog box.
+Click on Office icon, then click on “Excel Options” button at bottom of menu.
+This opens the Options dialog box in which you can change the default attributes of your workbook.
+2. Change the default font.
+Click the "Popular" tab and then “when Creating New Workbooks” section, select font and font size desired.
+Note: This only applies to newly created spreadsheets, and a restart of Excel is required to affect these changes.

 # Script Examples

 ### Create a File Based on Spreadsheet Information